Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 There may be many cafés in Olloniego but there are absolutely no accommodations!
 In fact there is nothing on the entire day six on the Camino del Salvador until you reach Oviedo.
 This is especially why I think it makes sense to make the stage from Mieres del Camino instead of Pola de Lena.
 If you get stuck on a long day starting in Pola de Lena, it is a long, long way to Oviedo, through rural countryside if you get too tired.

-As you leave town, you come to this beautiful picnic area, which gives you the signal that the medieval historic center is actually behind you.
-We almost missed this historic site, because you don't see it until you are past it.
+As you leave town, you come to this beautiful picnic area, below, which gives you the signal that the medieval historic center is actually behind you.
+We almost missed this historic site, because you don't see it until you are past it and you have to look backwards!

 To your left, before the picnic area is the cluster of buildings, the 14th Century historic center of Olloniego or the "Conjuncto Histórico de Olloniego."
 The complex consists of the bridge, built first, then the palace with its circular tower, the Torre de Muniz and a small church, the Chapel of San Pelayo.